arun2002k/python_fun_mini_projects/README.md

 # python_fun_mini_projects
 These are some mini projects, which is build with basic fundamendals in pyhton :] .
+Try it yourself !!!!.